USS Robert G. Bradley: Service history

 The ship next intercepted and boarded fishing vessel Llanero, which flew the Nicaraguan flag without proper documentation (26–27 August).
 Her boarding team discovered 1.85 ST of cocaine hidden in the hold, and apprehended eight smugglers.
 The inspectors determined that Llanero was unfit for the sea and sank her with GAU-16 fire from Cutlass 472, her embarked Seahawk, and 76 and 25 millimeter gunfire, 40 millimeter grenades, and .50 caliber fire from the ship (6°29′4″N 83°12′6″W).
 Robert G. Bradley and a U.S. Coast Guard Lockheed HC-130H "Hercules" chased a go fast that escaped into Colombian waters and beached herself on the Island de Providencia (30 August).
-The smugglers fled, but Colombian Coast Guardsmen recovered 1.3 ST of cocaine.Robert G. Bradley is set to be transferred to the Bahrain Navy in 2019 for US$150m including refurbishment, spares, support and training.
+The smugglers fled, but Colombian Coast Guardsmen recovered 1.3 ST of cocaine.

+Robert G. Bradley was decommissioned on March 28, 2014.
+In 2022, she was taken out of Philiadelphia to be transferred to the Bahrain Navy.
+On February 4, 2024, this ship, as RBNS Khalid bin Ali, was commissioned into the Bahraini Navy.